arohner/datomic-compound-index/README.md

 Note that dci is still very early.
 I'm using it in staging, but not yet production.
 If you do use it production, be able to re-create the values of your compound indices (i.e. store the component pieces in other attributes).

+- 0.2.0: switch to using byte-arrays rather than strings.
+More tests.
 - 0.1.2: made search-range inclusive of the end key.
 Add type hints.
 - 0.1.1: Added separator characters to all keys, even complete ones.
 This is a breaking schema change; meaning values inserted via 0.1.0 will not be accessible in 0.1.1 unless they're re-asserted.
 - 0.1.0: Initial Release